Our Future Path! A plan for a better world!

 Goals

-Although some people will just work as a means to earn enough money so that they can enjoy the other aspects of life, most people want more from their jobs.
-Of course, the specific work goals of one individual may differ significantly from those of another, but there are some general goals that most of us have.
+Although some of us will just work to earn enough money so that we can enjoy the other aspects of life, most of us want more from our jobs.
+The specific work goals of one of us may differ significantly from those of another, but there are some general goals that most of us have.
 To some extent, we all want to enjoy our work, to be recognized for our contribution, and to earn the most money for the least amount of work.
-Of course, the best jobs are generally the ones that take a lot of work to get or that have a lot of people competing for them, so we will often have to make compromises.
+Of course, the best jobs are generally the ones that take a lot of work to get or that have a lot of others competing for them, so we will often have to make compromises.

-One of the goals of society should be to ensure that everyone can get a job that will earn them a living wage.
-No one who is able to work should need to depend on the charity of others or to resort to crime.
-This would not only give everyone control of their own life, but it would greatly reduce the burden on the others in society who would have had to support the unemployed and the underemployed.
-In addition, since everyone would know they could earn a living, crime would go down and the economy would gain some stability.
-This would also mean that most people could work a little less and still end up having the same, or an even better, standard of living than they had before.
+One of the goals of society should be to ensure that all of us can get a job that will earn us a living wage.
+No one who can work should need to depend on the charity of others or to resort to crime.
+This would not only give us control of our own life, but it would greatly reduce the burden on the others in society who would have had to support the unemployed and the underemployed.
+In addition, since all of us would know we could earn a living, crime would go down and the economy would gain some stability.
+This would also mean that most of us could work a little less and still end up having the same, or an even better, standard of living than we had before.

-On the flip side of ensuring that everyone could get a job would be the goal of ensuring that everyone does their fair share of the work.
-This means that people would be fired for not doing their jobs or not working hard enough at their jobs.
-People should not be allowed to freeload off of society, which would make life harder for everyone else.
-This would also mean that society would need to have the courage to expel these people to someplace where they would have a chance to change their ways without being a burden on others.
+Besides ensuring that we all could get a job we would also have the goal of ensuring that we all do our fair share of the work.
+This means that we would be fired for not doing our jobs or not working hard enough at our jobs.
+We should not be allowed to freeload off society, which would make life harder for everyone else.
+This would also mean that society would need to have the courage to expel us to someplace where we would have a chance to change our ways without being a burden on others.

-Society also needs to keep people employed and working even in the toughest of economic times.
-An important factor in the building of wealth is the value that is added by people doing work.
-By keeping people working in productive endeavors, our labor would not be wasted and our wealth would continue to grow.
-Of course, by keeping people working, society could not only shorten any bad economic times, but could even avoid them.
+Society also needs to keep us employed and working even in the toughest of economic times.
+An important factor in the building of wealth is the value that is added by us doing work.
+By keeping us working in productive endeavors, our labor would not be wasted, and our wealth would continue to grow.
+Of course, by keeping us working, society could not only shorten any bad economic times, but could even avoid them.

-Another goal of both individuals and society is the creation of wealth.
-Although some individual wealth comes from simply having control over some resource that is in demand, true wealth springs from finding and using the most productive work methods to meet the needs and wants of society and its citizens.
-In that light, society must ensure that people are doing work that is productive and that contributes to the wealth and betterment of society and its citizens, and that people have the opportunity to be rewarded for their creativity and risk taking.
+Another goal of both us and society would be the creation of wealth.
+Although some of our wealth comes from simply having control over some resource that is in demand, true wealth springs from finding and using the most productive work methods to meet the needs and wants of society and its citizens.
+In that light, society must ensure that we are doing work that is productive and that contributes to the wealth and betterment of society and its citizens, and that we would be rewarded for our creativity and risk taking.

 Changes

-There is no way to make anyone work, but we can do whatever we can to make it easier for people to learn the needed skills, and to find and to get work.
-Those people who are willing and able to work should have the opportunity to work.
-On the other hand, those people who want to freeload off others should not be allowed to become a burden on society.
+There is no way to make any of us work, but we can do whatever we can to make it easier for us to learn the needed skills, and to find and to get work.
+Those of us who are willing and able to work should have the opportunity to work.
+On the other hand, those of us who want to freeload off others should not be allowed to become a burden on society.

 No one person or group could ever guarantee full employment, but businesses, workers, and governments could each make their contributions.
-Businesses could allow the largest number of people possible to work for them locally.
-Workers could learn the skills that are needed by employers and could be as productive as they possibly can be.
+Businesses could allow the largest number possible of us to work for them locally.
+We could learn the skills that are needed by employers and could be as productive as we possibly can be.
 Governments could create the tax and regulatory laws needed to encourage local employment.
-Separately, none of these actions would ensure full employment, but together these and some other actions would combine to create the conditions that could lead to full employment.
+Separately, none of these actions would ensure full employment, but together these and some other actions would combine to create the conditions that could lead to what would essentially be full employment.

-The following are a few of the things that could be done to make the employment picture better for everyone.
-These would include things such as spreading out the work load, convert benefits to wages, having employees work a flexible number of hours, reducing our cost of living, keeping jobs local, learning needed skills, paying appropriate compensation, balancing the mix of local employment, continuing government services, and having a pool of standby work.
+The following are a few of the things that could be done to make the employment picture better for us all.
+These would include things such as spreading out the workload, convert benefits to wages, having employees work a flexible number of hours, reducing our cost of living, keeping jobs local, learning needed skills, paying appropriate compensation, balancing the mix of local employment, continuing government services, and having a pool of standby work.
 As needed, the appropriate Moderated local, state, or federal government would need to change the tax and regulatory laws to encourage the adoption of these changes.

 Spread Out the Work

 There is nothing set in stone that says that we need to work 40 hours, or any specific number of hours, per week.
-If we divided the amount of work that needs to be done today by the number of individuals who are able to work today, we most likely would come up with something far less than 40 hours per week.
-With continued productivity gains, the average number of hours that people would need to work per week should decrease further.
-If we continue to have people work 40 hours per week, we are going to have even more unemployment.
+If we divided the amount of work that needs to be done today by the number of individuals who can work today, we might likely come up with something far less than 40 hours per week.
+With continued productivity gains, the average number of hours that we would need to work per week should decrease further.
+If we continue to have most of us work 40 hours per week, we are going to have even more unemployment.

-Therefore, in order to eliminate unemployment we need to reduce the number of hours people work and to spread out the work to everyone.
+Therefore, to eliminate unemployment, we need to reduce the number of hours we work and to spread the work to everyone.
 Of course, all work is not the same and everyone does not have the same skills or abilities, so dividing up the work would be a little more complicated than just having all the available workers work the same needed average number of hours per week.

 Different jobs require different levels of education, training and effort, and, in turn, offer different levels of pay.
-Someone who puts in all the money and the effort required to go to college or to trade school would normally want and should normally expect a higher salary than someone who did not get the additional education.
-Then, if they ending up doing the work that they put all the effort into getting, then they should usually get the appropriate higher salary.
+One of us who puts in all the money, effort and time required to go to college or to trade school would normally want and should normally expect a higher salary than someone who did not get the additional education.
+Then, if we end up doing the job that we put all our effort into getting, then we should usually get the appropriate higher salary.

-On the other hand, some people may prefer or may need to jump right into work, even if they needed to settle for a lower paying job.
-Of course, a related but different issue would be to ensure that everyone has the opportunity, if they so desired, to get the education needed to get a better job.
+On the other hand, some of us may prefer or may need to jump right into work, even if we need to settle for a lower paying job.
+Of course, a related but different issue would be to ensure that we all had the opportunity, if we so desired, to get the education needed to get a better job.
 I will talk more about this in an upcoming section on Education.

-In order to earn enough to pay for the same basic necessities, someone working at a lower hourly rate would need to work more hours, than someone working at a higher hourly rate.
-Therefore, in general, someone making a higher hourly rate should be able to earn enough by working fewer hours per week.
-Of course, the people getting a higher hourly rate are not necessarily getting off easier, since they may need to put in long hours of studying, training and preparation outside of work in order to get and to keep their higher paying jobs.
+To earn enough to pay for the same necessities, those of us working at a lower hourly rate would need to work more hours than those of us working at a higher hourly rate.
+Therefore, in general, those of us making a higher hourly rate should be able to earn enough by working fewer hours per week.
+Of course, those of us getting a higher hourly rate are not necessarily getting off easier, since we may need to put in long hours of studying, training and preparation outside of work to get and to keep our higher paying jobs.

-The bottom line should still be that people who have invested in and are continuing to invest in more education and training should still earn more and be able to have a higher standard of living than those people who do not make the same investment.
-We just need to make sure that they do not work too many hours, so that they will leave enough work for others to be able to earn a living.
-An added benefit for these workers is that they would have more time for family, friends and other interests that could make their lives more worthwhile and keep them from burning out on the job.
+The bottom line should still be that those of us who have invested in and are continuing to invest in more education and training should still earn more and be able to have a higher standard of living than those of us who do not make the same investment.
+We just need to make sure that we do not work too many hours, so that we will leave enough work for others to be able to earn a living.
+An added benefit for us is that we would have more time for family, friends and other interests that could make our lives more worthwhile and keep us from burning out on the job.

-In order to make this work, employers would need to make one very important change in the way they compensate their employees.
-Today, full time employees often get a number of benefits in addition to their salary.
+To make this work, employers would need to make one very important change in the way they compensate their employees.
+Today, full time employees often get many benefits in addition to their salary.
 For instance, their employer may provide health insurance, a pension or some other benefits.
 This could make it more expensive for an employer to spread the work between 5 employees rather than between just 4 employees.

 Therefore, employers would need to switch to paying their employees at a higher hourly rate and to eliminate the company provided benefits.
 Employees would then use their higher salaries to purchase the benefits that they decided they needed or wanted, which may not be the same benefits that the employer would have provided.
 See more about this in the “Convert Benefits to Wages” topic below.

 Spreading out the work of a single CEO could benefit everyone involved.
-For the new co-CEOs, two people would now have good paying jobs, and no one would be overworked or stressed out.
-The company would not only save money, but would get three people contributing their ideas and expertise.
-In addition, multiple CEOs would provide extra checks and balances to keep the company on track, and would provide needed backup in case one of them was sick or left the company.
+For the new co-CEOs, two individuals would now have good paying jobs, and no one would be overworked or stressed out.
+The company would not only save money but would get three individuals contributing their ideas and expertise.
+In addition, multiple CEOs would provide extra checks and balances to keep the company on track and would provide needed backup in case one of them was sick or left the company.

 Convert Benefits to Wages

 In addition to an employee’s base wage or salary, a business or government will usually provide some additional benefits such as life insurance, health insurance, sick leave, vacation time, and maybe a pension plan.
-In general, as long as an employee is a full time employee, he or she will be eligible for and will get a full package of benefits, which may be tied in some way to the employee’s salary and marital status.
+In general, if an employee is a full-time employee, then he or she will be eligible for and will get a full package of benefits, which may be tied in some way to the employee’s salary and marital status.

-At a large company these additional costs may add up to something in the range of 25 to 40 percent of a full time employee’s base pay.
+At a large company these additional costs may add up to something in the range of 25 to 40 percent of a full-time employee’s base pay.
 A small company may provide some, but fewer benefits, or no benefits at all.
-Part time employees most likely would not get any benefits at all.
-With the wide range in the amounts and types of benefits that an employee can get at different companies, it can be particularly difficult to compare what someone might get in total compensation at different companies.
+Part-time employees most likely would not get any benefits at all.
+With the wide range of the amounts and types of benefits that an employee can get at different companies, it can be particularly difficult to compare what someone might get in total compensation at different companies.

-The amount and manner in which benefits are provided can make a significant impact in the decisions a company makes when considering how many hours they require their employees to work and whether or not they will hire additional workers.
+The amount and way benefits are provided can make a significant impact on the decisions a company makes when considering how many hours they require their employees to work and whether they will hire additional workers or not.
 Even when employees get time and a half for working overtime, it may still be cheaper for a company to have their employees work overtime rather than hire a new employee who would also be eligible for benefits.
-In the case of exempt employees, a company would have had even more incentive to have their employees work long hours, since they might not even get paid for the extra hours.
+In the case of exempt employees, a company would have even more incentive to have their employees work long hours, since they might not even get paid for the extra hours.

-Therefore, with the way benefits are currently provided by most companies, those companies will usually gravitate towards having their full time employees regularly work a 40 hour week with some overtime instead of having them work fewer hours and hiring some additional workers.
-This in turn contributes to keeping the unemployment rate higher than it should be.
+Therefore, with the way benefits are currently provided by most companies, those companies will usually gravitate towards having their full-time employees regularly work a 40-hour week with some overtime instead of having them work fewer hours and hiring some additional workers.
+This in turn contributes to keeping the unemployment rate higher than it would be otherwise.

-Another problem is that a company may provide a number of benefits that many of their employees do not need or want while not providing the ones that their employees might prefer getting.
-In some cases, the company still has to pay for these benefits, even when not used, which can be a waste.
-In other cases, the company may actually be able to save some money when their employees do not take advantage of the benefits they are offered.
+Another problem is that a company may provide some benefits that many of their employees do not need or want while not providing the ones that their employees might prefer getting.
+In some cases, the company still must pay for these benefits, even when not used, which can be a waste.
+In other cases, the company may be able to save some money when their employees do not take advantage of the benefits that they are offered.

-One important benefit for many people is health insurance, When it is offered, an employer will usually offer only a very limited number of options.
-This is the case in spite of the fact that the right health care can be very important.
+One important benefit for many workers is health insurance.
+When it is offered, an employer will usually offer only a very limited number of options.
+This is the case even though the right health care can be very important.
 Married couples may have a few additional health insurance options, because they may be able to choose between the options offered at both the husband’s and the wife’s companies.
 Of course, if coverage is taken at one company, the other spouse will lose out on some benefits at his or her company, while that company may end up saving some money.

 Appropriate changes would need to be made to our Income Tax laws so that employees would end up paying the same income taxes whether they took the higher wage or salary or continued to get the company sponsored benefits.
 The simplest way to do this would be to tax the amount of benefits being provided in the same manner as their regular income.
-Our tax rates would then be adjusted to keep total income taxes about the same as they were before.
+Our tax rates could then be adjusted to keep total income taxes about the same as they were before.
+The biggest beneficiaries of this change would be those workers who were getting little or no benefits, either because employers would need to pay them more, or because they would end up paying lower income taxes.

 With employees getting higher wages and no benefits, it would be cheaper for many more companies to employ more workers instead of paying a lot of overtime.
 Job seekers would find it easier to compare different compensation packages.
 In addition, the increased competition from many companies offering services that are meant to replace the benefits that were previously provided by the company, could lower the costs of purchasing the things that were offered as benefits.